 - mouth sores/blisters

 Throughout this whole experience, I know it sounds strange but I could feel sharp pains in my stomach which I associated with them dying.
 I had ear aches which is another die-off symptom.
 I also experienced headaches, fatigue and nausea (and still do sometimes).
 These symptoms are no joke but I remind myself it is temporary and worth it.
-My entire experience has been very manageable.
+It is a process and staying consistent is the most important part.
+My experience has been very manageable.
 My stomach is the flattest it has ever been.
 There is no more pressure or tightness.
 I haven’t lost any weight but I feel a lot lighter if that makes sense and have lost a couple inches on my waist.
 Also, my skin and eyes are brighter, my under-eye bags have dramatically lightened up and my brain fog has disappeared.
 Coincidence much?
 I think not.
+I feel like a new person.
+I’m not just saying this.
+Parasites are pure evil.

 I’m not saying you absolutely have parasites.
-But maybe you do?
-Maybe you have candida or SIBO?
-Maybe your gut health is fine?
-I don’t know.
-The only way to truly know is to do a GI Map test or stool test.
-But even then, not everything shows up from that one stool test so you may have to do multiple tests for more accuracy.
+But you probably do.
+The only way to truly know is to do a GI Map test or stool test but even then, not everything shows up from one stool test because parasites like to hide.
+So you may have to do multiple tests for more accuracy.
 Unfortunately, with my shitty insurance (I’m self-employed), I decided against the expensive tests and doctor’s visits for the time time being and instead, I asked my functional medicine doctor to help me come up with a protocol.
 It has been working extremely well for me.
-I still see parasites being eliminated and I’m almost in my 4th week.
-In the first couple weeks I saw them every time I went to the bathroom.
+In the first couple weeks I saw them every time I went to the bathroom which was multiple times a day.
+I still see them most days.
 I’m saving up to do the stool testing in a couple months.
 I don’t advise you to go this route.
 Please find a naturopath to work with who can help you.
+But also, doing a parasite cleanse it not harmful in any way if you want to go through with it.
+Doing this will only improve your life and clean out your body, potentially giving you your energy and life back.

 My Personal Parasite 3-Month Protocol: